8 Food Reasons to Visit Ensenada, Baja California

 Best bit?
 When you visit Ensenada you’re bound to practice sustainable tourism.
 With virtually every business a mom and pop business, everywhere you sleep, eat and shop you will be not only boosting the local economy but also directly contributing to that very family’s wellbeing.
 Unless, of course, you arrive on a cruise ship, which you shouldn’t do for several reasons.

-Here are 8 reasons Ensenada should be top of your food travel wish list for when it’s safe to travel again:
+Here are 8 reasons Ensenada should be top of your food travel wish list:

 1. Ensenada Fish Tacos